-Alternatively, check the prices of flights to Geneva (on our most recent trip to France, we personally flew into Geneva, spent a few days in the delightful city of Annecy, and then drove to Avignon start exploring Provence-Alpes-Côte d’Azur), and to Paris.
+Alternatively, check the prices of flights to Geneva (on one of our trips to France, we flew into Geneva, spent a few days in the delightful city of Annecy, and then drove to Avignon to start exploring Provence-Alpes-Côte d’Azur).

 You can easily take a train from Paris to Nice, Marseille, Avignon, or Aix-en-Provence, but be sure to account for that cost and travel time when planning your southern France itinerary!

 South of France Itinerary Map